UPDATE: Please be aware that this post may be a trigger. The content of the post may be graphic and reignite distress.

 I am choosing to share this because I cry during every pap smear.
 I cringe every time a movie features a rape.
 The victim, the survivor, the daughter and the mother in me cannot contribute to building a country that will say to a woman made pregnant against her will that she has no choice.
 I cannot stand by as men redefine the definition of rape.
 I cannot keep the graphic nature of my own story quiet while others who are paid to be ready to talk, to know their shit, speak “off the cuff” and suggest that there is a kind of biological magic that happens after a rape.

 Rape removes any choice.
-Narrowing the interpretation of rape and limiting access to the option to have an abortion after a rape are one more way of stripping women of their voices.
+Narrowing the interpretation of rape and limiting access to the option to have an abortion after a rape is a way of stripping women of their voices.

 Use your voice.